Team and Contact

 Jan-Henrik Hinselmann

 Jan-Henrik Hinselmann is a doctoral candidate at Georg-August-Universität Göttingen.
-He works on questions of the theory, philosophy, and methodology of international law, but his interests also include general international law, global administrative law, and central bank climate governance.
+He works on questions of international legal theory and philosophy, but his interests also include general international law, global administrative law, and central bank climate governance.

 Spyridoula (Sissy) Katsoni